Skip to content

 It is subject to a Heritage Overlay and it will be retained on the site and incorporated into the new residential community.

-Yes.
-Trees will need to be removed for the development of the site.
+Yes - some trees will need to be removed for the development of the site, and we have received the required approvals to remove these trees.

 A Cultural Heritage Management Plan (CHMP) has been approved and will be implemented to ensure the ongoing preservation of culturally significant elements within the site.